-Every day Enbridge moves the energy that North American's count on - millions of barrels of oil, billions of cubic feet of natural gas and thousands of megawatts of renewable energy.
+Every day Enbridge moves the energy that North Americans count on, millions of barrels of oil, billions of cubic feet of natural gas and thousands of megawatts of renewable energy.
 Our role is to safely and reliably deliver the energy that helps fuel people's lives; and our commitment to safety is at the core of everything we do.
 But we know we can't do it alone.

 For us, preparedness means developing integrated response plans based on open communication and teamwork.
-Enbridge works year-round with local emergency officials so that they have the information they require to respond to an emergency, and we regularly communicate important information to local governments, community fire and police services, utilities, contractors, residents, business owners, neighbours and tenants, like you.
+Enbridge works year-round with local fire and police services so that they have the information they require to respond to an emergency, and we regularly communicate important information to local governments, community fire and police services, utilities, contractors, residents, business owners, neighbours and tenants, like you.